jimutt/osmd-audio-player/README.md

 # 🎵 OSMD Audio player
 Unoffical audio playback engine for [OpenSheetMusicDisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay).
 Successor meant to replace my previous proof of concept player & demo at https://github.com/jimutt/osmd-playback-demo.

 This player is still in a very early state and lots of breaking and non-breaking changes will most likely be introduced before the first major release.
+Use at your own risk!

 ## Demos